 HIV is the virus that causes AIDS.
-If you have HIV (also called being HIV-positive), early treatment can help you live a longer, healthier life.
+If you have HIV (also called being HIV-positive), early treatment can help you live a long, healthy life.

 If you get tested at a doctor’s office or clinic, you can ask for a confidential test.
-The test results will be shared only with people you allow to see your medical records.
+This means the test results will only be available to people you allow to see your medical records.
 Some clinics offer anonymous HIV testing.
 This means that you don’t have to give your name.

-Under the health care reform law, insurance plans must cover HIV testing.
-Depending on your insurance plan, you may be able to get HIV counseling at no cost to you.
+Insurance plans must cover HIV testing.
+That means you may be able to get HIV testing and counseling at no cost to you.
 Talk to your insurance company to find out more.

 What do I ask the doctor?

 When you visit the doctor, it helps to have questions written down ahead of time.
 You can also ask a family member or friend to go with you to take notes.

 Print this list of questions and take it with you to your next appointment.

 - What puts me at risk for HIV?

 - How will you test me for HIV?

 - Who will see my test results?